DennisHeimbigner/netcdf-java/docs/src/site/pages/netcdfJava/ncstream.md

 ### Design Goals
 * Experiment with our own on-the-wire protocol to rapidly explore new ideas for remote data access.
-* Experiment with ways to optimize subset extraction of large datasets, especially for the case when the subset is specified in coordinate space rather than extent space.
+* Experiment with ways to optimize subset extraction of large datasets, especially for the case when the subset is specified in coordinate space rather than index space.
 * Must be easy to read ncstream and write netCDF-3 or netCDF-4 files.
 & The information content / data model of ncstream is identical to CDM.
 So ncstream is an alternate encoding of CDM datasets.